tytydraco/yessleep/out/Stay_on_the_Elevated_Highway.md

 Strange encounter with a dog at a gas station.

-I had to make a stop at a remote gas station at the edge of a city to buy some snack and go to the bathroom.
-Most people would go to a clean and well-lit gas station that was strategically placed before the ramp to the elevated highways.
-Few visit this gas station.
-The road under the highway belong the cement trucks, thick black smoke spewing 10-wheelers, and me.
+Driving on a road under elevated highway, I had to make a stop at an almost-rundown gas station at the edge of a city to buy some snack and use the restroom.
+It was midday, and while this gas station was always had few visitors, it was never this quiet.
+No one was at the pump, and no one was at the convenience store.

-&#x200B;

-It was midday, and while it was always quiet, it was never this quiet.
-No one was at the pump, no one was at the convenience store, and a few old cars that was there could have been there for months.

 &#x200B;